smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

      * Object aliases (*Example 11*) and invalid objects (*Example 03 and Example 08*) will show as UNKNOWN objects.

 3. **Self-Referencing Objects**
      * Self-referencing objects (*Example 10*) are removed to prevent infinite loops.
-They are stored in the table `##self-referencing_objects` for review.

 4. **Synonyms**
-     * Synonyms (Example 13) are listed as root nodes.
+     * Synonyms (*Example 13*) are listed as root nodes.
 The table `sys.sql_expression_dependencies` records dependencies on the synonym, but not on the object it references.

 4. **Caller Dependent**
-     * Caller‑dependent procedures (*Example 07*) are assumed to reside in the `dbo` schema, and their `referenced_id` is determined by their object name.
+     * Caller‑dependent procedures (*Example 07*) are assumed to reside in the `dbo` schema.
+If your default database is set differently, you will need to change this assumption in the code.
 -----

 ### Temporary Stored Procedures Created